NSLS-II-BMM/BeamlineManual/linescans.rst

 This writes from the database to an output file.
 The output file is a simple column data file.
-The format of this data file is columns with datablocks (i.e. rows or constant value of the slow motor) separated by blank lines.
+The format of this data file is columns with datablocks (i.e. rows of constant value of the slow motor) separated by blank lines.
 This is a format that `works with Gnuplot
 <http://gnuplot.sourceforge.net/docs_4.2/node331.html>`_ and other
 plotting programs.